 In 1955 Wright was named director of cancer chemotherapy research at the New York University Medical Center.
 She was also an instructor of research surgery in the Medical Center’s Department of Surgery.
 In 1964 she was the only woman and the only African American among the seven founders of the American Society of Clinical Oncology.
 Later that year President Lyndon B. Johnson appointed her to the President’s Commission on Heart Disease, Cancer, and Stroke.
 Wright served on the National Cancer Center Advisory Board from 1966 to 1970 and in July 1967, Dr. Wright became a professor of surgery at New York Medical College.
 At the time she was the highest ranking African American woman in a United States medical institution.
 Four years later in 1971 she became the firs woman to serve as president of the New York Cancer Society.

 Jane Cooke Wright received numerous citations and awards.
 Among them, the Merit Award from Mademoiselle magazine in 1952, the Spirit of Achievement Award of the Women’s Division of Albert Einstein College of Medicine in 1961, and the Hadassah Myrtle Wreath Award in 1967.
 The following year her alma mater, Smith College, presented her with the Smith Medal, its highest award.

-In 1987, after a forty-four year career, Dr. Jane Cooke Wright retired as an emerita professor at New York Medical College.
+In 1987, after a 44 year career, Dr. Jane Cooke Wright retired as an emerita professor at New York Medical College.
+She died on February 19, 2013 in Guttenberg, New Jersey at the age of 94.
 Her contributions to the research of cancer chemotherapy have helped to change the face of medicine and continue to be used to this day.